-Though funding is not required, the University has elected to fund the medical and life insurance portions of its postretirement liability via a quasi-endowment, which is managed by the University's external endowment fund managers.
-The fair value of these investments at June 30, 2011 and 2010 was \$232.3 million and \$178.9 million, respectively, and was included in endowment investments in the Consolidated Balance Sheets.
+Though funding is not required, the University has elected to fund the medical and life insurance portions of its postretirement liability via a quasi-endowment fund, which is managed together with all of the University's pooled endowment investments (see Notes 4 and 11).
+The fair value of these investments at June 30, 2012 and 2011 was \$244.9 million and \$232.3 million, respectively, and is included in endowment investments in the Consolidated Balance Sheets.